Chuckie-XC1028/DM-AIEducationSys/README.md

 - 2015 | NIPS | Deep knowledge tracing | Stanford | Chris Piech |

-Tips: If you have any questions about the above!
+`Tips`: If you have any questions about the above!
 Welcome to contact me!